Mbucari/InjectDotnet/README.md

 4. Injecting into self-contained apps is supported, but single-file apps are not supported.
 Self-contained apps are more strict about which frameworks can be loaded.
 Portable apps can run code from older frameworks, but self-contained apps can only run code from the framework version that published it.
 5. Injecting into a new managed process at startup is not supported.

-If `Inject()` fails to load the CLR in the target process, it returns the [host fxr error code](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-error-codes.md). `Inject()` must be called with `waitForReturn: true` for the error code to be returned.
+If `Inject()` fails to load the CLR in the target process, it returns the [host-fxr error code](https://github.com/dotnet/runtime/blob/main/docs/design/features/host-error-codes.md) or the [.NET Framework error code](https://github.com/tpn/winsdk-10/blob/master/Include/10.0.14393.0/um/CorError.h). `Inject()` must be called with `waitForReturn: true` for the error code to be returned.

-## Inject Into a New Process at Startup
+## Inject Into a New, Unmanaged Process at Startup

-**InjectDotnet** supports injecting managed Dlls at the entry point of a process using its built-in debugger.
+**InjectDotnet** supports injecting managed Dlls at the entry point of an unmanaged process using its built-in debugger.

 It's as simple as the following example.